pgkelley4/city-boundaries-google-maps/README.md

 Right now, this is more of a starting point, more work must be done to fix the queries to get the data for cities that are available but aren't found.
-An example of where the data is present but not found is Houston, TX.
+An example is Houston, TX.

 There are still a few issues with drawing polygons as it seems to mess up occasionally.
 Currently, I am only aware of issues with San Antonio and I